 The observedProperty of the soil site observation shall be specified using a value from the SoilSiteParameterNameValue code list.

-The result of the soil site observation shall be of one of the following types: Number; RangeType; CharacterString.
+The result of the soil site observation shall be of one of the following types: Number; RangeType (as defined in section 3.2.6); CharacterString.

 The result of the soil site observation shall be of type SoilObservationResult.